An inspiring travel guide covering an epic 5 day Cairns itinerary with my recommendations for an epic Tropical North Queensland adventure.

 FAQ: Visiting Cairns

-As the old saying goes, "if you can't afforda travel insurance, you can't afford to travel".
+As the old saying goes, "If you can't afford travel insurance, you can't afford to travel".
 Cairns is an adventure paradise, you'll want a good policy that covers activities like hiking, swimming, and snorkeling.
-I highly recommend WorldNomads for Aussies who are traveling domestically and SafetyWing for a cheaper alternative for international tourists.
+Check out HeyMondo for easy, affordable insurance with a great app.
+(We Seek Travel readers get 5% off!)

 Both are great travel destinations to spend 5 days at.
 I've visited both and while Hamilton Island and the Whitsundays are beautiful, Cairns is much better for adventure, with a broader variety of things to do.